Job Title : Associate

 Christabel then joined the University of Ulster as a Research Engineer in the Northern Ireland Advanced Composites and Engineering (NIACE) facility where she worked with several aerospace companies investigating the effect of recycling on the physical and mechanical properties of PEEK/carbon fibre composites.
 Continuing her work on composites, she joined CCP Gransden as a Project Manager and was responsible for the introduction of a major defence product to market.
 The role involved extensive understanding of the product including bill of materials, mechanical drawings, and pre/post production tests.

-Since joining Hawkins in 2018, Christabel regularly carries out investigations into: material failures (polymers, composites, metals); escapes of water and oil; system failures; and personal injury claims, including a recent case of scalding where the evidence she provided allowed the case to settle in Hawkins’ favour.
+Since joining Hawkins in 2018, Christabel regularly carries out investigations into: material failures (polymers, composites, metals); escapes of water and oil; system failures; and personal injury claims.
 She has written a number of CPR compliant court reports.
 Christabel also regularly presents at industry awareness days.

 Christabel is an Associate based in our Cambridge office.